guljam/2020FlashPaint/README.md

 This app is for those who do not need complex features.
 It has no layers and for simple doodles.

 Feature
-- it's the Flash! feel of the 2000's Oekaki tool.
+- It's the Flash! feel of the 2000's Oekaki tool.
-- infinity undo, redo.
 - Replay mode.
 You can watch the whole process like a movie, you can even go back to a specific point and redraw it.
+- Unlimited undo, redo.
+- Low cpu usage.

 made by [c301](twitter.com/ninanoninini) e-mail: cube4none@gmail.com